medialab/minet/docs/cli.md

 ### tweet-date

 ```
-usage: minet twitter tweet-date [-h] [--rcfile RCFILE] [-o OUTPUT] [-s SELECT]
+usage: minet twitter tweet-date [-h] [--rcfile RCFILE] [--timezone TIMEZONE]
-                                [--timezone TIMEZONE]
+                                [-s SELECT] [-o OUTPUT]
                                 column [file]

-Minet Twitter Tweet-date Command
+Minet Twitter Tweet Date Command
 ================================

 Getting timestamp and date from tweet url or id.

 positional arguments:
-  column                      Name of the column containing the tweet url or id.
+  column                      Name of the CSV column containing tweet urls or ids or a single tweet url or id.
-  file                        CSV file containing the tweet url or id.
-Default to url.
+  file                        CSV file containing the tweet urls or ids.

 optional arguments:
   -h, --help                  show this help message and exit
   --rcfile RCFILE             Custom path to a minet configuration file.
+  --timezone TIMEZONE         Timezone for the date, for example 'Europe/Paris'.
+Default to UTC.
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
-  --timezone TIMEZONE         Timezone for the date, for example 'Europe/Paris'.
-Default to UTC.

 examples: